Another woman accuses MJ Akbar of sexual harassment, says he 'greeted her in bare minimum clothing

 New Delhi, Oct 16: The list of women who have accused Minister of State for External Affairs MJ Akbar of sexual harassment only seems to be getting longer.
 Tushita Patel, a journalist, has become 16th woman to accuse Akbar of harassment.

-Patel, in a first person account published in Scrill.in, has narrated in detail what she experienced way back in the 90s.
+Patel, in a first person account published in Scroll.in, has narrated in detail what she experienced way back in the 90s.
 She wrote that Akbar opened the door dressed just in an underwear when she went to his hotel room.
 She also wrote that Akbar, who was in Kolkata then, got her number from someone else and called her "incessantly".

 "You opened the door dressed only in your underwear.
 I stood at the door, stricken, scared and awkward.
 You stood there like the VIP man, amused by my fear.
 I did go in and carried on blabbering out of fear till you finally put on a bathrobe.
 What would you say that was?
 Does greeting a 22-year-old in a state of undress pass your test of morality?"
 Patel wrote.